 FAQs answered by Dr. McLean

-If each Mini-Test had fewer (or less complex) questions, it would reduce the time pressure to finish.
+If each exam had fewer (or less complex) questions, it would reduce the time pressure to finish.
 In fact, that would probably make my job easier: fewer questions means fewer things to grade.
 But the length I choose has the following reasons.

 1. Physics is all about problem solving.
 Probably the most important aspect of solving a problem is getting the correct answer.
 But another important aspect is being able to solve problems quickly.
 If you can solve a problem more quickly, that indicates that you understand the concepts involved more thoroughly.
-By including time pressure as an element of the Mini-Tests, I can give students credit for that deeper understanding.
+By including time pressure as an element of the exams, I can give students credit for that deeper understanding.

 Note that this deeper understanding is not something you are born with.
 You, too, can deepen your understanding of the physics (and your problem solving speed) by practicing.
 Being able to complete problems without errors is important, but it is not the last step in learning.